Imágenes de páginas

 "Don't care.
 Plenty of refreshment going all night, and I have had supper.
 Three hours pirouetting ought to suffice, even a modern grandniece of the period."

 There was no help for it, despite Fred's accusation of a breach of promise, regarding the far-down mazurka-despite even Fan's entreaties,-Cecy had to obey.
-Fred escorted her faithfully downstairs, whispering vows of deadly vengeance should Mr. Lindores or his carriage be in presumptuous waiting to convey her home. neither was visible this time; so, in happy exchange, Cecy-pretty dress and all-was huddled into the first dirty cab Uncle Oliver could hail: sic transit gloria mundi.
+Fred escorted her faithfully downstairs, whispering vows of deadly vengeance should Mr. Lindores or his carriage be in presumptuous waiting to convey her home.
+But neither was visible this time; so, in happy exchange, Cecy-pretty dress and all-was huddled into the first dirty cab Uncle Oliver could hail: sic transit gloria mundi.

 CHAPTER VIII.